rackerlabs/technical-blog/_posts/2019-07-24-Microsoft-SQL-Server-advanced-corruption-and-recovery.md

 When *TORN\_PAGE\_DETECTION* is specified, a bit is flipped for the 16 x 512-byte disk sector for an 8 KB data file page whenever the page is written to disk.
-After the page is subsequently read into memory, these values are compared, and if the bits are found in the wrong state, the page likely was written incorrectly.
+After the page is subsequently read into memory, these values are compared.
+If the bits are found in the wrong state, the page likely was written incorrectly.
 In this case, the system generates an error message 824 (indicating a torn-page error).

-When *Checksum* is specified, the system calculates the checksum value over the contents of page and stores that value in the page header when writing the page to the disk.
-After the page is loaded from disk later on, the checksum is recomputed and compared with value stored at page header.
-If value does not match, the system generates an error message 824 (indicating a checksum failure).
+When *Checksum* is specified, the system calculates the checksum value over the contents of the page and stores that value in the page header when writing the page to the disk.
+After the page is loaded from disk later on, the checksum is recomputed and compared with the value stored at page header.
+If the value does not match, the system generates an error message 824 (indicating a checksum failure).

-Both errors, **823 hard I/O** and **824 soft I/O** are severity 24 errors and
+Both errors, **823 hard I/O** and **824 soft I/O**, are severity 24 errors and
 are logged in the **msdb.dbo.** suspect_pagestable.

-Table **msdb.dbo. suspect_pagestable** is used for a single page restore operation and can be logged to SQL Server error log and windows event log.
+Table **msdb.dbo. suspect_pagestable** is used for a single page restore operation and can be logged to the SQL Server error log and the Windows&reg; event log.

 ### DBCC CHECKDB